igorauad/link-budget/docs/source/index.rst

 The `link-budget` utility accepts a range of parameters.
 The following example computes the link budget for a 52 dBW EIRP at 12.45 GHz, with an intermediate-frequency (IF) bandwidth of 24 MHz.
-The Rx dish has a diameter of 0.46 m, and the antenna noise temperature is 20 K. The LNB has a conversion gain of 40 dB and a noise figure of 0.6 dB.
-It connects to a receiver with a noise figure of 10 dB over a coaxial cable with 110 ft.
+The Rx dish has a diameter of 0.46 m, while the LNB has a conversion gain of 40 dB and a noise figure of 0.6 dB.
+Furthermore, the LNB connects to a receiver with a noise figure of 10 dB over a coaxial cable with 110 ft.
 Lastly, this example receiver station is at longitude -82.43 degrees and latitude 29.71 degrees.

 .. code-block:: bash